QiuShiqi/SoftwareRenderer/README.md

 # SoftwareRenderer
-A software renderer written in C ++
+A software renderer written in C++.